flotiq/flotiq-docs/docs/API/content-type/creating-co.md

-For a <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr> defined according to the [create Content Type example](/API/content-type/creating-ctd), a very simple `POST` payload can be sent to the supporting endpoint `https://api.flotiq.com/api/v1/content/{name}` to create a new Content Object:
+For a <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr> defined according to the [create Content Type example](/API/content-type/creating-ctd), a very simple `POST` payload can be sent to the supporting endpoint `https://api.flotiq.com/api/v1/content/{name}` (where `name` is the name of the content type definition) to create a new Content Object:

 ```
 {